Loyola University Chicago

 Data, Dashboards, Digitization, Innovation

-The “Transformational” element focuses on Data, Dashboards, Digitization and Innovations that will help advance technology, data services and decision support systems.
-The business intelligence practice is partnering across the institution to build data models and visualizations that use our rich data sets in ways that were difficult to achieve previously.
-The initial projects have transformed how we consume data and created additional opportunities for Data Governance and Integrity so that data sets are managed, complete, correct, and secure.
-Separately, there may be opportunities to incorporate expanded use of Internet of Things devices and sensors to measure and collect data.
-This theme will also explore emerging services in artificial intelligence, machine learning and augmented/virtual reality to both augment our technology services and/or to enhance the teaching and learning experience.
+The “Transformational” element will focus on Data, Dashboards, Digitization and Innovations that will help us advance technology, data services and decision support systems.
+We have a business intelligence practice that is partnering across the institution to build data models and visualizations that use our rich data sets in ways that were difficult to achieve previously.
+The early projects are generating great results!
+Additionally, we’ll be activating a number of efforts to incorporate appropriate use of Internet of Things devices and sensors to measure things and collect data, and then to contemplate how we plan for bandwidth and storage to accommodate those services.
+And we’re very interested to explore emerging services in artificial intelligence, machine learning and augmented/virtual reality to both augment our technology services but also to enhance the teaching and learning experience.

 "Simple, Secure, Seamless"

-The ”Consumable Experience” theme is the most visible to the broader Loyola community, partners, and friends.
-The digital experience at Loyola should be “simple, secure and seamless” so that no matter what your relationship with Loyola you can fulfill your relationship in a digital environment that is easy to navigate, safe, and engaging.
-Oftentimes, aging technology can be an inhibitor; most organizations cannot do a massive swap-out of all technology components at once nor would they be ready to navigate the associated complex change management required.
-As a result, combining legacy systems with new emerging solutions must be done thoughtfully to enable a better experience.
-Increasingly, solution providers offer cloud solutions to help accelerate delivery of contemporary digital experiences.
+The ”Consumable Experience” will be the most visible to our customers and friends.
+We want the digital experience at Loyola to be “simple, secure and seamless” so that no matter what your relationship with Loyola you can fulfill your relationship in a digital environment that is easy to navigate, safe, and engaging.
+We know that aging technology is frequently an inhibitor; most of us cannot handle the complexity of change management and magnitude of cost to do a massive swap-out of all technology components at once.
+As a result, we’ll be thoughtful and planful for how we combine old stuff with new stuff to enable a better experience.
+We’ll be counting on things like virtualization and cloud solutions applied in the right places, in the right ways at the right times to help accelerate our progress.
+We’re excited about what the future holds in this new strategy, and we’re comfortable knowing that we don’t have all the answers today.
+The market is full of disruption and we will be watching for those disruptions that will be timely to embrace.